MicrosoftDocs/intellicode/docs/custom-models.md

 - [Azure ConferenceBuddy](https://github.com/Azure/ConferenceBuddy)

-   Clone the repo, open the *ConferenceBuddy.sln* solution, build to check that it's working, and then train the model.
+   Fork the repo to your person account, clone the repo, open the *ConferenceBuddy.sln* solution, build to check that it's working, and then train the model.
 You'll find some good completions on instances of the **AskWhoTask** class.

 - [Windows RSS reader](https://github.com/Microsoft/Windows-appsample-rssreader)

-   Clone the repo, open the *RssReader.sln* solution, build to check that it's working, and then train the model.
+   Fork the repo to your person account, clone the repo, open the *RssReader.sln* solution, build to check that it's working, and then train the model.
 You'll find some good completions on instances of the **MainViewModel** class.

 ## Data and privacy